 For more information on fire alarms, please visit our fire alarms page.

-Starting from October 2024, we will stop attending automatic fire alarms in most commercial buildings between 7am & 8:30pm unless we receive a call reporting a fire.
+Since October 2024, we have stopped attending automatic fire alarms in most commercial buildings between 7am & 8:30pm unless we receive a call reporting a fire.
 You need to check if you are or aren't exempt.

-Depending on your premises, you might need equipment like sprinklers, firefighting facilities dry/wet risers, Ansul fire suppression system, and fire extinguishers.
+Depending on your premises, you might need equipment like sprinklers, firefighting facilities dry/wet risers, kitchen suppression systems, and fire extinguishers.

 Your Fire Risk Assessment should say what equipment is required, such as, what type of fire extinguishers is required (Water, Foam, Wet Chemical, Dry Powder, etc)

-If you have a fire extinguisher, there should be someone trained to use it (nominated fire marshal), and should be visually checked every 24 hours and serviced yearly by a competent person.
+If you have a fire extinguisher, there should be someone trained to use it (nominated fire marshal), and is recommended to be visually checked every 24 hours, and depending on the type*, serviced yearly by a competent person.

 You should only attempt to fight a fire if it safe to do so or received training by a competent person if not, get out and call the Fire Brigade on 999.